THE SCULPTURAL OEUVRE

 Next to the all-visible sculpture, the relief appeared as a narrative form of expression of darkness.
 Starting from the vertical relief in the 1960s, the artist came to the site via the recumbent relief, be it as the skull site Golgotha (especially in the 1970/80s) or as the mountain of ruins, finally as the battlefield Troy in the late 1990s in view of the bloody Balkan crisis.
 Regardless of material and dimension, the sculptor increasingly structured the surface of his works since the 1980s through graphic incisions and rounding.
 The transition of the three states - fully plastic, semi-plastic, surface-structured - within the object denotes a dynamic principle that is inherently alien to sculpture: movement radiating in all directions.

-Not infrequently Joachim Dunkel emphasized details on his figures, the plasters as well as the bronzes, by painting them.
+Not infrequently Joachim Dunkel emphasized details on his figures, the plasters as well as the bronzes and terracottas, by painting them.
 Although this is a border crossing of the plastic in the direction of illusion, it becomes all the more clear that this illusion does not occur, nor is it intended to be achieved.
 Only the imaginary armor around the figure becomes more solid through the tinting.

 The large bronzes of Joachim Dunkel vary in height between 275 and almost 500 cm.
 In the richly differentiated structures of different themes, the motif of the stars recurs, as it were, as a distinctive mark, hidden, indicated only as a barely segmented disc of the crescent moon, as a sun round or fully plastic as a star.

-Smaller ensembles, up to nearly 250cm high, for example in terracotta (children's playground) or in cast aluminum (Charlottenburg Palace), follow the local conditions and the specifications of the client.
+The up to nearly 250cm high ensembles, for example in terracotta (children's playground) or in cast aluminum (Charlottenburg Palace), follow the local conditions and the specifications of the client.

 Figure and portrait